limhoff-r7/limhoff-r7.github.io/_posts/2014-06-14-preserving-git-history-when-backporting-features.md

 ```

 The conflicts turned out to be trivial, so those are fixed, and now the diff only shows the expected changes, so `push`
 to github and check again and it worked.
-Egypt pointed out that I can reproduce the Files Changed on github using
+[Egypt](https://github.com/jlee-r7) pointed out that I can reproduce the
+Files Changed on github using

 ```sh
 (feature/MSP-10016/metasploit-data-models-search)> git diff --name-status master...
 ```

 Note the use of 3 '.' instead of 2.
-The '..'
+From `git diff --help`.
+For '..'
 (2 dots):

        git diff [--options] <commit> <commit> [--] [<path>...]
            This is to view the changes between two arbitrary <commit>.